spideythewebhead/data_class_plugin/README.md

 ## Development

-In order to see your changes in the plugin you need to modify `tools/analyzer_plugin/pubspec.yaml` and add the following section
+In order to see your changes in the plugin you need to modify `tools/analyzer_plugin/pubspec.yaml` and add the following section:

 ```yaml
 dependency_overrides: